Maximum entropy principle for quantum processes

 The theorem statement above can be generalized to the cases where chemical potentials~\cite{HHW67,PB21} are also considered.
-Fact~\ref{fact:max-ent-states} will get modified, and Theorem~\ref{thm:max-ent} will be revised accordingly.
+Fact~\ref{fact:max-ent-states} will get modified by considering the generalized thermal (Gibbs) state, and Theorem~\ref{thm:max-ent} will be revised accordingly.
 We leave formal statement and rigorous proof for future work.
-We believe our work provides an axiomatic approach based on the maximum entropy principle to describe absolute thermalization and will be of interest to study quantum to classical transitions~\cite{PSW06,LC09,RGE12,BH13,MSE+24}.